grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 While Hemi took over for Cassandra, Percy climbed back up into the control room and had Gregory adjust their rudder so they were on a more direct route.

-Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly-moving _Prospect_.
+Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly moving _Prospect_.
 Hemi quoted the distance and direction of the ping source to the control room.
 Percy ground her teeth.
 She willed the pursuers to get lost in the storm that still raged above.

-The ping prompted Gregory to speak up again, "Captain Percy, don't you think we should try talking them into _not_ shooting at us?
+The ping prompted Gregory to speak up again.
+"Captain Percy, don't you think we should try talking them into _not_ shooting at us?
 Someone over there must be a reasonable person and realize we are an unarmed cargo sub."

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection," said Percy.
 "We aren't going to pass any inspections with our current cargo.
 And something tells me those guys aren't going to be open to a bribe either..."
 She trailed off.
-"Besides, they are out of ship-to-ship range now --- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.
+"Besides, they are out of ship-to-ship range now --- probably trying to keep enough distance to fire a torpedo at us if we come back up above two hundred meters.

 They settled into an extremely low-speed chase.
 The _Prospect_ quietly hummed along under 230 meters of water --- beyond the depth at which it was designed to operate.
 The _Grackle_ stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motors it did not take long for their fears to subside, to be replaced with sleepy routine.

-But every 15 minutes, like a grating and persistent alarm, another reverberating ping broke through the silence.
+But every fifteen minutes, like a grating and persistent alarm, another reverberating ping broke through the silence.
 Each ping was always followed immediately after by Hemi's report from the sonar compartment that the pursuing submarine was maintaining nearly the exact same distance behind them.
 This he could, and did, tell Captain Percy with great precision.

 Each new ping reset their anxiety.
 The eyes of the men at the controls would tear up and their hands would start shaking.
 The only relief was the passing of time, but that led inevitably towards the next alarm-ringing ping, and the cycle would start all over again.